 - There are outside speakers from the health professions to help guide you in your choice of career.
 Our graduates who are presently in medical school also return to speak and mentor our undergraduates.

-- There is a volunteer coordinator who can aid you in finding volunteer work in a clinical setting.
+- The Pepperdine Volunteer Center can aid you in finding volunteer work in a clinical setting.

 - There is a letter of recommendation service wherein we collect your letters from various faculty and outside sources, create a file for you, and then send them electronically to medical schools as part of the secondary application process.

-- There are overseas programs through international programs and mission trips to Mexico and other countries though the volunteer center.
+- The volunteer center offers overseas volunteer opportunities such as the medical mission trip to Fiji.
 Through Project Serve, held during Spring Break, students may travel to regions of the United States, Mexico, or South America to serve underserved populations.

 - Pepperdine offers a Washington, D.C. internship program for all students.
 This is an excellent opportunity for pre-health students to get experience at various agencies, hospitals, or clinics in the D.C. area at the same time as they are able to take needed science classes.
 As examples, students have worked at Healthy Baby, Healthy Mothers, the National Multiple Sclerosis Society, Amgen, and the National Institutes of Health.